Skparab1/encryption-code-gui/README.md

   - Turning off sync
     - actually this is in account but im probably going to remove it altogether because it can be used to manipulate accounts
     - this one is animated, i'll likely use the same framework for the other switch selectors
+  - Automatically invoke on screen keyboard when input box is pressed
+    - the functionality and button are done for this, but i'm going to change the position and add text.

 ## Loading animation
 - has horizontal top bar
 - spinning wheel